dennis1357qwq/CO2_Web-App/README.md

 npm install
 ```
 in the corresponding subdirectories.
-After that you are able to start the server by running
+After that you are able to start the server and client by running
 ```
 npm run dev
 ```